Wednesday 6 November 2024

 300 contestants are being narrowed to 10 finalists for the 10th time!

-The Self-Published Fantasy Blog-Off finalists are being listed and scored on this page.
+The Self-Published Fantasy Blog-Off finalists are listed and and are being scored on this page.

 The process of selection is documented here.